Beautiful (Christina Aguilera song): Chart performance

 "Beautiful" was quickly released after the underperformance of the album's first single, "Dirrty" in the United States.
 It achieved international success and was the highest-charting single from Stripped in several territories.
 The song peaked at number two on the US Billboard Hot 100 for one week, becoming Aguilera's longest-charting solo track, spending 27 weeks on the chart.
-The song additionally topped Billboard Adult Contemporary, Hot Dance Club Songs, and Pop Songs component charts.
+The song additionally topped Billboard Adult Contemporary, Dance Club Play, and Mainstream Top 40 component charts.
 In October 2022, it was certified double platinum by the Recording Industry Association of America (RIAA) for shipments of 2,000,000 copies.
 As of August 2014, the single has sold 1,512,000 digital copies in that country.
 In Canada, the song peaked at number one on the Billboard Canadian Hot 100.
-In 2022, the song was certified 2x platinum by the RIAA for sale in excess of 2 million units.

 Similarly, "Beautiful" proved successful in Europe, where it peaked within the top five of most markets in which it was released.
 Spending a total of 51 weeks on the UK Singles Chart, the song eventually peaked atop the chart becoming Aguilera's fourth UK number one; it was certified silver by the British Phonographic Industry.
 It peaked at numbers three and 18 on the Belgian Ultratop 50 and Ultratop 40, respectively.
-In Germany, the song peaked at number four after charting for thirteen weeks on the Media Control Charts.
+In Germany, the song peaked at number four after charting for thirteen weeks on the Media Control GfK chart.
 However, "Beautiful" proved less successful on the French Syndicat National de l'Édition Phonographique, where it reached number 27.
-The song was a success in Australia, peaking at number one on the ARIA Charts, where it spent a total of 13 weeks.
+The song was a success in Australia, peaking at number one on the ARIA Singles Chart, where it spent a total of 13 weeks.
 "Beautiful" was later certified platinum by the Australian Recording Industry Association (ARIA) for shipments of 70,000 units.
 The song also charted on the New Zealand Top 40 Singles Chart for 23 weeks, during which period it peaked at number one.

 In 2011, Aguilera performed the song alongside her finalist Beverly McClellan on the first-season finale of The Voice.
 The following week, it debuted at number 74 on the US Billboard Hot 100 and peaked at number 52 on the Hot Digital Songs diagram with first-week sales of 42,000 downloads on the iTunes Store.